On the resilience of cellular networks: how can national roaming help?

-Other prior works have also investigated resilience of cellular networks against various risks: wildfires~\cite{anderson-wildfires-imc2020}, earthquakes~\cite{mayer-eq-pam21}, and rain~\cite{padmanabhan2019residential}.
-Wildfires, emerging more frequently with the climate change, might threaten the functioning of the cellular networks as studied in \cite{anderson-wildfires-imc2020} which provides a vulnerability analysis of cellular network infrastructure in the US using the historical wildfire records, wildfire risk projections, and cellular infrastructure deployment.
-The key conclusion of \cite{anderson-wildfires-imc2020} is that the primary risk is due to possible power outage caused by the wildfires rather than the damage to the network equipment.
-Furthermore, extremely dense deployment of 5G BSs makes them more vulnerable to changes in their power supply, as this increases the difference between peaks and lows in their traffic demands~\cite{cinkler2020resilience}.
 Authors of \cite{smallcells} consider two kinds of failures that might affect small cells in the Netherlands: power outages and cyberattacks.
 They investigate a case of power outage in 2015 in Noord-Holland, where after two hours $80\%$ of the BS sites were down.
-In this case, providers immediately shut down the LTE-network to have sufficient power supply for the essential network.
-Study in \cite{smallcells} proposes to also first deactivate small cells for keeping the essential network (emergency services) functioning longer.
-Small cells might be more susceptible to cyberattacks and be affected more drastically compared to macrocells, as they might have a wireless backhaul to macrocells, which makes it easier to attack multiple cells at once.
+In this case, providers immediately shut down the LTE network to have sufficient power supply for the essential network.
+Study in \cite{smallcells} proposes to also first deactivate small cells for keeping the emergency services functioning longer.

 The resilience of 5G networks is of particular importance, since higher frequencies~(e.g., mmWave bands) are more prone to errors~\cite{Esposito2018} and links operating at these high bands might be affected by rain drastically, as the rain drops are non-negligible in their size in relation to the wavelength of the mmWave signals~\cite{cinkler2020resilience,hemadeh2017millimeter}.
 An eight-year measurement study \cite{padmanabhan2019residential} shows that rain might result in internet outages in some regions, and especially wireless links are more prone to these outages.
-Our study differs from these studies in that we combine models and publicly-available data to offer insights on the coverage and capacity performance of MNOs under three failure categories and potential of national roaming toward mitigating the impact of these failures.
+Our study differs from these studies in that we combine models and publicly-available data to offer insights on the coverage and capacity performance of MNOs under two failure categories and the potential of national roaming toward mitigating the impact of these failures.